apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/scraping_the_data.md

 ## Extracting data from a product detail page {#extracting-data}

 The term product detail page (or PDP) is commonly used on e-commerce websites to describe the page where you can find detailed information about a product.
-In the Warehouse store, it's, for example, [this page describing Denon headphones](https://warehouse-theme-metal.myshopify.com/products/denon-ah-c720-in-ear-headphones).
+In the Warehouse store, there's, for example, [this page describing Denon headphones](https://warehouse-theme-metal.myshopify.com/products/denon-ah-c720-in-ear-headphones).

 Let's start writing a script that extracts data from this single PDP.
-We can use this familiar code as boilerplate.
+We can use this familiar code as a boilerplate.

 ```js title=product.js
 import { gotScraping } from 'got-scraping';